 Fences may not be placed so as to encroach on easements of any kind or on State or County rights-of-way.
-If you are on a corner lot, you may not locate a fence within 25 feet of the point of intersection on your property lines that abut the streets.
+If you are on a corner lot, you may not locate a fence within 25 feet of the point of intersection on your property lines abutting the street(s).

-To place a fence over four feet high on your lot, you must apply for a building permit and submit site plans showing proposed fence location(s) including well and/or septic (if applicable).
-Structural plans may be required for fence erections.
+To place fences over four feet high on a lot, you must apply for a Building Permit and submit site plans showing proposed fence location(s), including well and/or septic (if applicable).
+Structural plans may be required to erect a fence.

-If you are located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
-Unless erected by the homeowner, all home improvement projects require a contractor who is licensed with the Maryland Home Improvement Commission.
+If your home is located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
+Unless erected by the homeowner, all home improvement projects require that a contractor licensed with the Maryland Home Improvement Commission is used.